LIAM: Multimodal Transformer for Language Instructions, Images, Actions and Semantic Maps: Experiments

 \subsection{Qualitative Results}

-Figure \ref{fig:case1} shows the decision of our agent for the task "Pick up the basketball and turn on the desk lamp in the bedroom."
-The agent can comprehend most of the sub-goal instructions and correctly find and pick up the basketball at the foot of the bed.
+Figure \ref{fig:case1} shows the decision of our agent for the task, "Pick up the basketball and turn on the desk lamp in the bedroom."
+The agent can comprehend most of the sub-goal instructions and correctly find and pick up the basketball beneath the bed.
 Furthermore, the agent rotates left twice and goes to the desk.
 However, this task eventually failed because of the model's wrong prediction of the lamp's location (which should be on the other side of the desk).